sherlaimov/facebook_api_review/README.md

 | `return_ssl_resources` | Used when you require a picture to be returned over a secure connection (HTTPS) to avoid mixed content warnings in browsers. | `bool` |
 | `locale`      | Used if your app needs the ability to retrieve localized content in the language of a particular locale (when available).     | `Locale` |

-#### Making Nested Requests
+### 4. Making Nested Requests
-effectively nest multiple graph queries into a single call. in a single call, you can ask for the first N photos of the first K albums.
+Effectively nest multiple graph queries into a single call.
+In a single call, you can ask for the first N photos of the first K albums.
 The response maintains the data hierarchy so developers do not have to weave the data together on the client.
 There is no limitation to the amount of nesting of levels that can occur here.
 You can also use a `.limit(n)` argument on each field or edge to restrict how many objects you want to get.
 ```sh
 GET graph.facebook.com
   /me?